lakshya-8000cr/Kuborder/README.md

 # Kuborder — Simple Food Ordering (React + Node)

+This is a practice repo for understandig of k8s and docker with github actions .

 This is a minimal full-stack food-ordering demo using React (JavaScript) for frontend and Node.js + Express for backend.

 Features